duesee/pedanticpaper/README.md

 (case_sensitive, correct_version, [incorrect_version, incorrect_version, ...])
 ```

-The tool automatically includes word-boundaries if a "simple string", i.e. one without a backslash, is provided.
+The tool automatically includes word-boundaries if a "simple word", i.e. a string without a backslash, is provided.
 The code is as follows:

 ```python
 if "\\" in word: word = r"\b({})\b".format(word)
 ```

-This is so that `"is"` will not match against `"Th(is) is an example..."`.
+This is so that `"is"` will not match against `"Th(is) is an example..."` and authors must not write `r"\\b(is)\\b"`.
 Otherwise, the original string is used as regex.
 The second element in the tuple is the "probably right" word -- use `None` if there is none.
-(This only applies to `confusing_words`.)
+(This only applies to `confusing_words`).

+### Help building regular expressions.

+See [regex101](https://regex101.com/).

 ### Thanks.

-Some of the list were taken from http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/.
+The weasel- and passive voice lists were taken from http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/.

-### Help building regular expressions

-See [regex101](https://regex101.com/).

-### Important
+### Important.

 The script at hand may contain unpythonic and/or unelegant code and insult pedantic programmers.
 Beside from that, it does not change any files and pull-request are always welcome.